GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 | Approver   | Dylan Spalding | WP5 Leader | CSC |

 ### 4. Purpose
-This SOP will help maintainers of the [``GenomicDataInfrastructure/standard-operating-procedures``](https://github.com/GenomicDataInfrastructure/standard-operating-procedures) repository, as well as GDI's Operations Committee (OC) and Security and Data Protection Committee (SDPC), to **transform SOP Requests into SOP templates**.
+This SOP will help maintainers of the [``GenomicDataInfrastructure/standard-operating-procedures``](https://github.com/GenomicDataInfrastructure/standard-operating-procedures) repository, as well as GDI's Operations Committee (OC), to **transform SOP Requests into SOP templates**.
+The OC manages the entire development process, with the Security and Data Protection Committee (SDPC) participating in the approval phase.
 In doing so, the process will be reproducible and straightforward, ensuring consistency and quality in SOP development across the GDI project.

 ### 5. Scope
 This SOP **starts with the need to create a new GDI SOP Template**, triggered by the creation of a new GH issue through the [``New SOP Request``](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/new?assignees=&labels=new-sop-request%2Cenhancement&projects=&template=new_sop_request.yaml&title=%5BSOP+Request%5D+%3CShort+title%3E) issue template.